 It can cause severe chronic pain and infertility.

-The prevalence is hard to establish because it can only be definitely confirmed by surgical procedure - current estimates are that it probably affects around 10% of women at some stage of their lives.
+The prevalence is hard to establish because it can only be definitely confirmed by surgical procedures - current estimates are that it probably affects around 10% of women at some stage of their lives.

-It was first described (in the Western scientific literature) in 1860, and since then several theories regarding the development of the disease have been suggested - none of which has been accepted as a definitive explantion.
+It was first described (in the Western scientific literature) in 1860, and since then several theories regarding the development of the disease have been suggested - none of which has been accepted as a definitive explanation.